39 Austrian German Phrases and Slang for Speaking Like a Local

 The so-called Mundart (vernacular) is strong and exists in many different forms, varying from region to region.
 Many words are used exclusively in spoken Austrian and therefore there’s no set way to spell them.

-If you’re an advanced German speaker, you may even notice that the spirit of the Austrian language is different and in some ways reflects the mentality of the Austrian people; Germans are very direct and straight to the point, while Austrians tend to sound a bit more vague and ambiguous.
+If you’re an advanced German speaker, you may even notice that the spirit of the Austrian language is different: Germans are very direct and straight to the point, while Austrians tend to sound a bit more vague and ambiguous.

-You can also observe that Austrian German is a bit more ironic, which occasionally leads to small misunderstandings when Germans accuse Austrians of being inappropriate and Austrians criticize their neighbors’ lack of humor.
+Austrian German is also bit more ironic, which occasionally leads to small misunderstandings–Germans sometimes accuse Austrians of being inappropriate and Austrians criticize their neighbors’ lack of humor.

 Resources to Improve Your Austrian German